 There are also plenty of activities on offer in Antigua.
 We recommend:

 Most travelers to Guatemala City head straight to the airport but the capital is worth visiting for a day or 2.

 The historical centre in Zone 1 is safe to wander during the day & it’s also where most of the sights are.

 Throughout the rest of the city, you can find museums, government buildings, botanical gardens & a zoo.

-*** The Final Word: Visit Guatemala today & experience the heart of the Maya world ***
+*** The Final Word: Visit amazing Guatemala destinations & experience the heart of the Maya world ***

 Have you visited Guatemala?